gboeing/osmnx-paper/README.md

 # OSMnx v2 Paper

-Manuscript for the OSMnx v2 referece paper
+Manuscript for the OSMnx v2 reference paper